The Chinese Zodiac is a cyclical system that repeats itself every 12 years and that has been used since the time of the ‘traditional’ China.

 Each character has both good and bad traits.
 It is all about using them intelligently to make the best for you and the ones around you!

 The Chinese celebrate New Year’s Eve by great festivities with fireworks and special events that are related to their traditions.
 The celebrations for the Chinese New Year’s festivity last between 5 to 10 days.
-In the Chinese Zodiac, the current year is under the sign of the Snake lasting between the 10th of February 2013 and the 30th of January 2014.
+In the Chinese Zodiac, the current year is under the sign of the Earth Dog lasting between the 16th of February 2018 and the 4th of February 2019.

 The calendar of the Chinese Zodiac signs succession for the following years: